July 1 to 28, 2019

-GOMBESSA 5 2019 MISSION – MEDITERRANEAN
+MISSION GOMBESSA 5 2019 – MEDITERRANEE

-Science, technique and underwater adventure
+Science, technology and underwater adventure

-The photographer, biologist and expedition leader Laurent Ballesta and his 3 companions, Antonin Guilbert, Thibault Rauby and Yanick Gentil, set themselves an unprecedented challenge: remaining 28 days in a row at a pressure 13 times that of the surface, equivalent to an average depth of 120 metres.
-The challenge: considerably extending the diving time to better explore unknown deep-sea ecosystems, which are usually poorly accessible to divers and over a very short time.
-The sporting challenge, ecological stakes and unique images, make this expedition a new milestone in the history of scuba diving.
+Laurent Ballesta, photographer, biologist and expedition leader , and his 3 companions, Antonin Guilbert, Thibault Rauby and Yanick Gentil, set themselves an unprecedented challenge : to remain for 28 days in a row at a pressure 13 times higher than normal, equivalent to an average depth of 120 meters.

-What did I come here to do?
-Explore the sea?
-I already know everything that can be seen there.
-I have descended in the pursuit of a mirage, I have succumbed to the vertigo of this blue tear and I have reached the very centre of the dream.
+I descended in pursuit of a mirage, gave in to the vertigo of this blue tear and reached the very center of the dream.

-L’AVENTURE SOUS-MARINE / THE UNDERSEA ADVENTURE, Philippe Diolé, 1953
+L’AVENTURE SOUS-MARINE, Philippe Diolé, 1953

 Objectives